Applications in Orthopedic Surgery

 Surgical Intervention

 A Flexor Hallucis Longus (FHL) fasciotomy was performed prior to the tendon repair to allow blood supply to the Achilles repair site and a tension-free peritenon closure.
 The Achilles was then repaired in standard fashion, and an epitenon suture was utilized circumferentially to reinforce the repair.
-A 3 cm x 5 cm AMNIOCORD graft was placed directly over the repair site.
+A 3 cm x 5 cm AMNIOCORD umbilical cord allograft was placed directly over the repair site as a protective barrier to support the healing cascade.
+AMNIOCORD adhered well to the tendon and did not need to be sutured in place.

 Follow-Up